koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_52_how-is-theinformation-hand-ormachine-machine-readable-one-ortwo-passive-active-transponder.md

-# How is theinformation Hand ormachine Machine readable One ortwo Passive Active Transponder,
-coded? written label with object id dimensional barcode Transponder,RfID Sensor tags label ofobjectID Tag, electronic label
+# Here is what the Table in slide 52 of lecture 12 contains (Line by Line):

+---

+### **How is the information coded?**
+- Hand or machine written
+- Machine readable label with object ID
+- One or two dimensional barcode label of object ID
+- Passive transponder, RFID tag, electronic label
+- Active transponder, sensor tags

+---

+### **How is information read at I-Point?**
+- By human eyes
+- Optical reading devices; character recognition (OCR)
-How is informationread By human eyes Optical reading Optical by mobile or Via radio waves in Reading and/or atI-Point? devices; charac-ter stationarybarcode reading area of writing recognition (OCR) scanner antennas (poles, via radio waves, gates) antennas …
+- Optical by mobile or stationary barcode scanner
+- Via radio waves in reading area of antennas (poles, gates)
+- Reading and/or writing via radio waves, antennas …

+---

+### **Where is the status information stored?**
+- Maybe on label; more likely in central database
+- Data record on central server
+- Data record on central server
+- Data record on central server
-Where is thestatus Maybe on label; Data recordon Data recordon Data recordon Status updated directly at informationstored?
-More likely in central centralserver centralserver centralserver physical Object (resp.
+- Status updated directly at physical object (resp. tag)

-Tag)
-database
-Where/howis the Centralized matching Centralized matching Centralized matching De-centralizedand required controlactivity of„asis“ and „tobe“; of„asis“ and „tobe“; of„asis“ and „tobe“; permanent possible; auto- nomousalarmsthinkable triggered? triggering triggering triggering
+---

+### **Where/how is the required control activity triggered?**
+- —
+- Centralized matching of “as is” and “to be”; triggering
+- Centralized matching of “as is” and “to be”; triggering
+- Centralized matching of “as is” and “to be”; triggering
+- De-centralized and permanent possible; autonomous alarms thinkable

+---

+### **Basic advantages**
+- No additional costs
+- No or limited costs for the labels
+- Low costs for labels; automatization
+- Higher automation (no visual contact required; bulk-reading / multi-tagging)
-Basic advantages No additional costs No or limited costs Low costsforlabels; Higherautomation (no Information available at forthelabels automatization visual contactrequired; the object; Additional bulk-Reading (Multi- options by sensor tagging) technology
+- Information available at the object; additional options by sensor technology

+---

+### **Basic disadvantages / dangers**
+- Reading errors, typos, lack of motivations
+- Reading errors more likely; dirty, hidden labels
-Basic disadvantages Reading errors, Reading errorsmore Single reading of Label costs; maybe Reading of status /dangers typos, lack of likely, dirty, hidden barcode; dirty, jamming by radiation, information requires metal,interference reading devices; power motiviations labels hidden labels supply and higher cost for the tags
+- Single reading of barcode; dirty, hidden labels
+- Label costs; maybe jamming by radiation, metal, interference
+- Reading of status information requires reading devices; power supply and higher cost for the tags

-12 Digitization and Digitalization 14.03.2025 Slide 52
+---